 Employees and teams, Teams only, Employees only.

-- Perform the same in the Who can own Key Results? and Who can own tasks? sections.
+Perform the same in the Who can own Key Results?

-NOTE: The changes apply only to new objectives, key results, and tasks.
+NOTE: The changes apply only to new objectives and key results.
 They do not affect already created ones.

-Beside the default combination of objectives, key results, and tasks, owned by both employees and teams, there are some other common combinations.
+Beside the default combination of objectives and key results owned by both employees and teams, there are some other common combinations.

 You can consider implementing in your OKR process the following examples:

 Objectives owned by employees and key results owned by employees and teams

 This combination increases the accountability over the respective goal.
 The objective is assigned to one person, indicating that they are in full ownership of delivering the goal.
 When a team is responsible for an objective, the manager is assigned as the objective owner.